Saving Siberian Cranes

-Franklin Park Zoo is home to six of the 24 Siberian cranes currently in captivity in three North American institutions accredited by the Association of Zoos and Aquariums.
-The first of Franklin Park Zoo’s seven hatches was in 1999, making it the first zoo in North America to have successfully bred this endangered species.
+Franklin Park Zoo is home to seven of the 22 Siberian cranes currently in captivity in three North American institutions accredited by the Association of Zoos and Aquariums.
+The first of Franklin Park Zoo’s 10 hatches was in 1999, making it the first zoo in North America to have successfully bred this endangered species.

 For more on siberian cranes, visit our Franklin Park Zoo Animals page.